HiteshChandra001/assignmentp/README.md

     mvn spring-boot:run
     ```

-    The backend server will run on `http://localhost:8080`.
+    The backend server will run on `http://localhost:9000`.

 ## API Endpoints

-- **POST /products**: Create a new product.
-- **GET /products/byCategory/jewellery**: Retrieve a list of prooduct by category.
+- **POST /csv/process?file=input**: upload a CSV file and in response, It returns a processed CSV file.